“Employee absence” is a broad term we use to refer to any instance where an employee isn’t at work when they might have been otherwise.

 When your employees are signed off sick, you might be tempted to call on them.
 Perhaps you want to check to see if they’re alright.
 Or maybe you want to make absolutely sure that they’re truly ill, and they’re not faking it.
 Or maybe the absent employee is the only person in the office who remembers a certain password, one that you need to know right away.

 The thing is, it’s almost always a bad idea to call employees when they’re off sick.
-Here’s 10 reasons why.
+Here are 10 reasons why.

 Another thing to be aware of when it comes to unplanned absence: Some employees may feel obliged to carry on working from home.
 If they’re genuinely well enough to do so, fantastic!
 But really, employees should be using their sick leave to convalesce.
 This issue is best approached on a case-by-case basis.
 Head here to read our complete guide to what to do if your employees work while signed-off sick.